Installation and Deployment

 If the connection between the forward proxy and the Cisco WebEx Meetings Server system bypasses the system's Internet Reverse Proxy (for "internal" users), the forward proxy must allow the system to redirect https connections between the system's virtual machines, each of which has its own https URL.
 This redirection is not visible to the forward proxy if the Cisco WebEx Meetings Server Internet Reverse Proxy is placed between the proxy and the internal virtual machines.

 Use of Reverse Proxies in Your System

 Only the Internet Reverse Proxy provided with this product may be used in this system.
-Internet Reverse Proxies or web load balancers, supplied by other vendors, are not supported in any way.
+Internet Reverse Proxies or web load balancers, supplied by other vendors, are not supported.
 The Internet Reverse Proxy provided with this product is optimized for handling real-time web, audio, and data-sharing traffic from external users joining meetings from the Internet.